pcasaes/hexoids/README.md

 * Move to more robust client side framework like [Godot](https://godotengine.org/).

     [Phaser](https://phaser.io/) is a great way to get started and prototyping quickly.
-But from a scalability stand point there's only so far ou can go running the client on a single threaded browser engine.
+But from a scalability stand point there's only so far you can go running the client on a single threaded browser engine.

 * Replace Websockets with a combination of TCP an UDP sockets.